Master of the Beat: Ben Bakson

 Ben Bakson: Never knowing what kind of questions are going to be asked!
 (Laughing) You need to have the right answer ready immediately.
 But I am quite quick-witted, to be honest, therefore it has not been an issue so far.

-You seem like the quiet-type; someone who prefers to keep his private life to himself.
+You seem like the quiet type; someone who prefers to keep his private life to himself.

 Interesting perception, because I think most people think the opposite.
-They assume that I am outgoing because I’m a DJ that celebrates my life quiet publicly on social media.
+They assume that I am outgoing because I’m a DJ that celebrates my life quite publicly on social media.
 They don’t realize all of that is part of my job.
 I do try to keep my private life as private as possible, especially my love life.

 It seems to me like a lot of deejays choose to speak their minds through their music sets.